Skip to content

 ) -> Tuple[npt.NDArray[np.float64], "Objective"]

-Solve the quadratic program using OSQP:
+Solve a convex quadratic program using the OSQP solver.

 minimize 0.5 * αᵀ H α + fᵀ α